MadOgre/vagrant-devbox/README.md

 ```
    git clone git@github.com:MadOgre/vagrant-devbox.git
 ```
-4. (optional) if you use ssh key to access your GitHub account, copy both private and public key into keys subfolder inside devbox
+4. (optional) if you use ssh key to access your GitHub account, copy both private and public key into `keys` subfolder inside repo folder above

 5. (optional) copy the `Vagrantfile.local.sample` into `Vagrantfile.local` - you may change number of cpus and memory or add custom mount points

-5. run `vagrant up` - this will perform provisioning, install the keys if present, then clone the main code repository into `/home/vagrant/code`, and run all the necessary scripts such as `pnpm install`
+6. run `vagrant up` - this will perform provisioning, install the keys if present, then clone the main code repository into `/home/vagrant/code` on the newly existing VM, and run all the necessary scripts such as `pnpm install`

-6. Wait for provisioning to complete
+7. Wait for provisioning to complete

+8. Run `vagrant ssh` to connect to the machine, change to the code folder (`cd code`)

-7. Run commands to configure git
+9. Run commands to configure git
 ```
    git config --global user.email "myemail@example.com"
    git config --global user.name "John Collaborator"
 ```

-8. Run `vagrant ssh` to connect to the machine

-9. Serve the repository locally by running `vite run dev`
+10. Serve the repository locally by running `vite run dev`

-10. In your ~/.ssh/config file, add the following configuration
+11. On your host machine in your ~/.ssh/config file, add the following configuration

 ```
    Host pfa-devbox